Jieiku/AardwolfMudlet/README.md

 Time to cooldown on Daily blessing will be off by one hour if your location is currently experiencing daylight savings: https://github.com/Mudlet/Mudlet/issues/2514

-Part of the GUI can be dragged and dropped in other regions or resized, currently resizing in the direction of the mapper must be done slowly or you get a non response issue: https://github.com/Mudlet/Mudlet/issues/2499

 Todo List
 =====